nlove-ai/nlove-Developer-Tools/README.md

   what a person has agreed to share.
 - **Never stands between a person and help.** Crisis resources are never gated, delayed, or discouraged, by us or by anything connected to us.
-- **Holistic by design.** Love here spans every area of life, not romance alone.
+- **Holistic by design.** LOVE here spans every area of life, not romance alone.

 ---